Research

 • Viewpoint Selection and Shape Recognition

 Viewpoint selection is an emerging area in computer graphics with applications in fields such as scene exploration, image-based modelling, and volume visualization.
 We investigate viewpoint quality measures to select the best views and to explore a scene.
 We also study the information and saliency associated with the different parts of an object.
 Some of those measures are used to simulate the illumination of a scene.
-In the object recognition field, we are working in the definiton of shape descriptors based on uniform distributions of lines and viewpoint techniques.
+In the object recognition field, we are working on the definition of shape descriptors based on uniform distributions of lines and viewpoint techniques.
 These descriptors permit us to calculate the similarity between objects of large databases.

 viewpoint1 viewpoint2 viewpoint3